SharePoint/sp-dev-docs/docs/business-apps/power-automate/guidance/migrate-from-classic-workflows-to-power-automate-flows.md

 - SharePoint 2013 workflows, released along with SharePoint Server 2013, are hosted in SharePoint, and executed in Workflow Manager, that runs independently.

 Users primarily use SharePoint Designer to author and publish workflows in SharePoint, while professional developers, looking to extend and build workflows, use Visual Studio to build and publish workflows in SharePoint.

+> [!Important]
+> After August 1, 2020, new Microsoft 365 customers can use SharePoint 2013 workflows or Power Automate.
+However, SharePoint 2013 workflows will follow a similar retirement path in the future, so it's highly recommended to use Power Automate or other supported solutions.
+If you want to learn more about the SharePoint 2013 workflow usage inside your tenant you can use the [Workflow 2013 Assessment tool](https://aka.ms/microsoft365assessmenttool).
+This tool will assess your tenant on SharePoint 2013 workflow usage and generates a Power BI report with the findings.

 ## Modern workflows with Power Automate flows